Assassin's Creed: Mirage's new free permadeath mode deletes your save when you break the law

 Some might call a new emblem, dyes and costume a scant return for the labour of avoiding being killed or getting caught breaking the law in Mirage.
 To these people I would say: you whippersnappers don't know you're born.
 Back in the day, every game was a permadeath game because there weren't none of your fancy "save files", thank you very much.
 Every morning, our dad would make us play through the entirety of Sonic 2 before we even had breakfast.
 "Sithee, you'll get nowt snap till you've polished off Oil Ocean Zone and I don't want any chuffing backchat," he'd say.
 I once got locked in the pantry with a copy of Ghosts 'n Goblins.
 It sure was grim up north.

 There's more in the patch than permadeath.
 It adds a "transmog" feature, which is not some kind of quantum cat (apols, this is another joke about British slang) but the ability to wear any costume you own as an outfit.
-Although speaking of cats, the patch introduces a feline-sounding "Easter egg" to the world: "Be sure to snap a photo if you meownage to find them!" chortles the changelog.
+Although speaking of cats, the patch introduces a feline-sounding "Easter egg" to the world.
+"Be sure to snap a photo if you meownage to find them!" chortles the changelog.
 Here's hoping it's an actual cat egg.
 I'd sure hate to be ambushed by a cat egg, whatever that looks like, whether I'm playing on permadeath setting or no.

 The patch also fixes a bunch of bugs.
 Amongst other things, the Roshan costumes no longer have bizarro physics, and enemies ringing alarm bells will now be properly affected by smoke bombs.
 One particular NPC will no longer levitate when you're walking slightly behind them.
 The full patch notes are here - bear in mind that some of them are spoilerific.